 Each line is terminated with a platform specific line separator.

-- file a path-like object or a file-like object to write to.
-If this is a file-like object, is has to open in text write mode, not binary write mode. - append (bool) if set to True messages are appended to the file and no header line is written, else the file is truncated and starts with a newly written header line class can.CSVReader(file)
+• file - a path-like object or a file-like object to write to.
+If this is a file-like object, is has to open in text write mode, not binary write mode.

 3.4.
 Listeners